-I/O Performance Settings

-These performance settings, such as I/O LOGIC SERDES or BITSLICE, are family dependent.
+• I/O Performance Settings: These performance settings, such as I/O LOGIC SERDES or BITSLICE, are family dependent.
 Enter the configuration in which you expect to program these I/Os.

-IMPORTANT: Typically performance settings increase power consumption.
+IMPORTANT!
+Typically performance settings increase power consumption.
 Try enabling these settings only if your I/O interface absolutely requires them.

-• On-Chip Termination

-For Input Term, select the appropriate input termination for the selected I/O standard.
+- On-Chip Termination: For Input Term, select the appropriate input termination for the selected I/O standard.
 Select DIFF_TERM when using the on-chip differential termination, or select UNTUNED_SPLIT_40, 50, or 60 Ω impedance when using the optional on-chip termination in HP banks.
 In the UltraScale device XPE spreadsheet, you can specify both input and output terminations.
 For Input Term, select DIFF_TERM when using the on-chip differential termination, or select DCI or uncalibrated termination impedance when using on-chip input termination.
 For Output Term, select RDRV_40_40, RDRV_48_48 or RDRV_60_60 when using on-chip output termination in HP banks.
-Set Pre-Emphasis to Yes when using the transmitter pre-emphasis feature.
+Set Pre-Emphasis to Yes when using the transmitter pre-emphasis feature. - Activity: Enter in the expected activity for each I/O interface in the following columns. - Clock (MHz): Synchronous signals: Enter the frequency of the clock capturing or generating these signals.